 Many surety bond companies are working capital oriented.
 Working capital is simply current assets minus current liabilities.
 Since a bank line is typically considered a current liability, moving it long term will create working capital.
 So how do you do this?
 Simply take a portion or all of your bank line and convert it to a term loan.
 Unfortunately, you will lose some flexibility and maybe even have your line of credit reduced.
 However, you will create working capital and increase your bond capacity in most cases.
 Further, terms loans will protect you from the demand clauses discussed earlier.

 Extend the Maturity Date

 As we discussed, banks and bank lines of credit are vitally important to contractors.
-I have seen contractors get into binds and the bank lines kept them going.
-However, they need to be used correctly and managed responsibly to maximize your bond capacity.
+I have seen contractors get into financial trouble, and the bank lines kept them going.
+However, they need to be used correctly and managed responsibly to maximize your surety bond capacity.